 Have patience.
-In some rare cases, patients show some improvement within the first two weeks, but often there are no signs of improvement during the first month at all.
+In rare cases, patients show some improvement within the first two weeks but often there are zero indications of improvement during the first month.
 It depends on the type of acne you have, the dose you're taking, and other factors.

-For some patients, the first sign isotretinoin is working is that they start getting side effects like dry lips or dry skin before they actually see a reduction in acne.
+For some patients, the first sign that isotretinoin is working is that they begin to notice side effects -- such as dry lips or dry skin -- before they actually see a reduction in acne.

 In most cases you will start to see some signs of improvement by the end of the second month, but for some people there are no real visible signs of improvement until as late as the fourth month.

 Isotretinoin is a very powerful drug for treating teen and adult acne.
 My advice is to worry less about how well it works and focus on taking the medication daily as per your prescription.
 The positive effects of isotretinoin can be long-term and life changing.
 Patients commonly report greater self-esteem and more confidence in social situations.